 - Rainforest Alliance: Sustainable Agriculture Network (merged with UTZ in 2017)

-- 4C (the Common Code for the Coffee Community, which is a verification rather than certification scheme and which was acquired in 2018 by MEO Carbon Solutions)
+- 4C Association (the Common Code for the Coffee Community), which was acquired in 2018 by Meo Carbon Solutions).

 - C.A.F.E.
 Practices